josephlee222/commonmark-parser/README.md

 ## CommonmarkParser

-An App Inventor 2 extension created using Rush.
+Commonmark (Markdown) parser for App Inventor 2 and its clones.
+More updates and docs coming soon.